 When my son was little he love, love, loved animals.
 Because he was a loud, impulsive, and hyper child, the animals (particularly cats) didn’t love him back.
 Because he couldn’t love real animals as much as he wanted, he collected stuffed animals and gave them lots and lots of love.

 I’m sure that you can think of a kid or two who, like my son, might not be able to experience the joy of caring for real, live animals.
 Try this idea for a dramatic play area to give all of your kids the opportunity to shower animals with lots and lots of love.
+Perhaps dramatic play will even help kids with self-regulation so that they can start caring for real-life animals.

 Imagine the sweet giggles of delight you will hear when you set up an animal shelter in your classroom.